 It's also important to understand how your sleeping bag works.
 Before heading out, test the hood and draft collar, and make sure you are proficient in cinching them all the way down.
 If you don't zip the bag completely and batten down the hatches, it's easy to let cold air in, which is the last thing you want to do (unless you're hot and this is intentional, of course).

-Finally, there are a couple of things that you can do to warm up your sleeping bag.
-As mentioned above, a sleeping bag is similar to a thermos: you put something warm inside, and the sleeping bag keeps it warm.
+There are a few other things that you can do to warm up your sleeping bag.
+As mentioned above, a sleeping bag is similar to a thermos: Put something warm inside and the sleeping bag keeps it warm.
 Similarly, if you put a cold object inside, it may very well stay cold.
-On particularly cold nights or if we've had a long, taxing day and are feeling chilled, we'll do jumping jacks, sit-ups, or a couple quick laps around the tent before getting inside our bag.
+On particularly frigid nights or if we've had a long, taxing day and are feeling chilled, we'll do jumping jacks, sit-ups, or a couple quick laps around the tent before getting inside our bag.
 If you enter warm, all your sleeping bag has to do is keep you that way.
-And perhaps our most popular and fun piece of advice: eat some chocolate.
+Alternatively, you can boil water right before bed, fill up a bottle (preferably a plastic, hard-sided one like a Nalgene), and stuff it in your sleeping bag with you.
+And perhaps our most popular and fun piece of advice: Eat some chocolate.
 Really.
 A calorie originally was a measurement of heat, and the more high-quality calories you eat before going to bed (fats are best), the more fuel your body will have and the warmer you will sleep.
 It's a tough job but somebody has to do it.

 Final Thoughts and Our 10-Degree Buffer Rule

 The crux of the issue with sleeping bags is that just about every backpacker wants to cut weight and save money.
 Warmer sleeping bags are heavier and more expensive, not to mention bulkier, so it's always a tough calculation on which temperature rating to choose.